lsldragon/Multiple-Regression-Analysis/README.md

 # Multiple-Regression-Analysis
-The  code is employed to process the multiple regression analysis between variables in R language.
+The script.R is employed to process the multiple regression analysis between variables in R language.